Whitelisted1/Valorant-Python-Wrapper/README.md

 * https://github.com/zayKenyon/VALORANT-rank-yoinker as a reference

 # TODO
-* Implement use_cache parameter for functions that use session fetch method
 * Add docstrings to remaining functions
 * Convert to async?
 * Add inline comments